neo4j-partners/hands-on-lab-neo4j-and-vertex-ai/Lab 3 - Moving Data/README.md

 Now, all your data should be deleted and you're back on the neo4j database.

 ## A Year of Data
-There are many ways to load data into Neo4j.
 The LOAD CSV statement we used before was pretty naive.
 It didn't create any indices.
 It also loaded the nodes and relationships simultaneously.
 Both of those are inefficient approaches.
 It wasn't a big deal as that single day of data was about 57kb.
 However, we'd now like to load a full year of data.
 That's 49.5mb of data, so we have to be a bit more efficient.
 That new dataset is [here](https://storage.googleapis.com/neo4j-datasets/form13/form13.csv.)

 If you're curious, you can read a bit about the intracties of optimizing those loads here:

 * https://neo4j.com/developer/guide-import-csv/#_optimizing_load_csv_for_performance
 * https://graphacademy.neo4j.com/courses/importing-data/

 We're also going to change our data model a bit.
-This is to make it work better in the Graph Data Science component of our lab where we create graph embedding.
+This is to make it work better in the Graph Data Science (GDS) component of our lab where we create graph embedding.
 We're going to move some properties out of the owns relationship we had previously, into a new node type call "Holding."

-First, let's create constraints, essentially a primary key, for the Company and Manager node types.
+First, let's create constraints, essentially a primary key, for the company and manager node types.
 Company keys should be cusips.
-We know a cusip is unique because that is the whole point of one.
+We know a CUSIP is unique because that is the whole point of one.
 They are identifiers for securities designed to be unique.
 You can read more about them [here](https://www.cusip.com).
 This is a much better field to use than nameOfIssuer because it avoids the problem where some companies (like Apple or Apple, Inc.) are referred to by slightly different names.

 The manager is a little more difficult.
 But, we're going to assume that the filingManager field is both unique and correct.